scientists have succeeded in finding Sandbar Sharks when they search at historical fixed stations in the Longline Survey

 Six other shark species are common in Virginia waters, and in Federal waters outside the three-mile limit.
-They are the Smooth Dogfish, Atlantic Sharpnose Shark, Dusky Shark, Blacktip Shark, Spinner Shark, and Scalloped Hammerhead.
-Three other species are occasional visitors - Smooth Hammerhead Shark, Bull Shark, and Tiger Shark.2
+They are the Smooth Dogfish (Mustelus canis), Atlantic Sharpnose Shark (Rhizoprionodon terraenovae), Dusky Shark (Carcharhinus obscurus), Blacktip Shark (Carcharhinus limbatus), Spinner Shark (Carcharhinus brevipinna), and Scalloped Hammerhead (Sphyrna lewini).
+Three other species are occasional visitors - Smooth Hammerhead Shark (Sphyrna zygaena), Bull Shark (Carcharhinus leucas), and Tiger Shark (Galeocerdo cuvier).3

 Source: Smithsonian Environmental Research Center, Tagging Sharks with the Smithsonian Movement of Life Initiative